-There were tons of popular sunglass styles to choose from in the 80s.
+There were tons of iconic 80s sunglass styles to choose from during the best decade ever.
 But if you were into rock music, then having a pair of Ray-Ban sunglasses like Wayfarers was the only way to go.

 No rock fashion ensemble was complete unless you had some black sunglasses to match your leather jacket or pants.

 Arguably one of the most iconic 80s rock fashion that was ubiquitous was the big hair trend.
 80s rock was big, and you needed larger than life hairstyles to match.

 Some of the most popular hairstyles were the big perms and 80s mullets commonly seen sported by some of the biggest rock bands in the world during the time.
 Long and wild was in, and of course if you’re going to do some headbanging, you needed long hair to do it.